Looking for a special soup to serve this holiday season? Consider this creamy sweet potato soup!

 - 1 clove garlic, chopped (1 teaspoon)

-- 4 cups chicken stock (use vegetable broth for vegetarian option and gluten-free stock for gluten-free version)
+- 4 cups chicken stock (use vegetable broth for vegetarian option)

 - 1 cinnamon stick